ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 A catalog is a container for vApp templates and media files in an organization.
 Organization administrators and catalog authors can create catalogs in an organization.
 Catalog contents can be shared with other users or organizations in the {{site.data.keyword.vmwaresolutions_full}} Shared installation.
 Or they can be published externally for access by organizations outside the VMware Solutions Shared installation.

 VMware Solutions Shared contains private catalogs, shared catalogs, and externally accessible catalogs.
 Private catalogs include vApp templates and media files that you can share with other users in the organization.
-If a system administrator enables catalog sharing for your organization, you can share an organization catalog to create a catalog accessible to other organizations in the VMware Solutions Shared installation.
+If a system administrator enables catalog-sharing for your organization, you can share an organization catalog to create a catalog accessible to other organizations in the VMware Solutions Shared installation.

 If a system administrator enables external catalog publishing for your organization, you can publish an organization catalog for access by organizations outside the VMware Solutions Shared installation.
 An organization outside the VMware Solutions Shared installation must subscribe to an externally published catalog to access its contents.